minight/instant-nginx/README.md

 Look at the example app folder for how you should structure your app.
 You can do whatever you want. as long as its an importable folder/module

+## Acknolwedgements

+[optparse](https://github.com/nk412/optparse) nk412 - for the easy argument and cli stuff